lltfm/openness/works/saltem_hoc/README.md

 ## Openness GPT

-The Saltem Hoc method is used to build the [LLM AI prompt for Openness GPT](openness_gpt-prompt.txt).
-Openness GOT assists users in exploring answers to spiritual questions (or any other kind of "unanswerable" question).
+The Saltem Hoc method is used in the [LLM AI prompt for Openness GPT](openness_gpt-prompt.txt) to assist users in exploring answers to spiritual questions (or any other kind of "unanswerable" question).

 ### How to chat with Openness GPT